Get Started Camping

 Even in summer, temperatures can dip sharply at night; and in spring or fall, staying warm is even more important.
 Do a little research on the temperatures where you’re camping; you want a sleeping bag with a rating that’s higher than the lowest nighttime lows.
 (A 30° sleeping bag will keep you warm when the temperatures drop to 30°, but probably not below that.)

 Another consideration for camp comfort is our creepy-crawly friends who share the campground at certain times of year.
 Biting, buzzing insects can turn a lot of people off from camping, but again, a little preparation can keep them away.
 If you’re camping in bug season, make sure to bring bug spray and repellent devices that will keep them away from you and the entire campsite.
 You might also consider bringing a screen house to put around your dining area, so you can enjoy your meals in peace.
+Another great way to fend off biting insects is wearing clothing that has bug repellent technology built right into the fabric.

 Finally, no matter what time of year you’re camping, you’re going to be left in the dark when the sun goes down.
 Lanterns are great for illuminating a large area, like a table or a tent, and headlamps will light things up right in front of you while keeping your hands free.